torreirow/woutersite/content/resources/How_to_schedule_an_AWS_exam/index.md

 ---
-title: How to schedule an AWS exam
+title: How to schedule an AWS exams
 description: Manual with tips and tricks to schedule an AWS exam
 keywords:
   - AWS